-The retina, the part of our eye that converts light into nerve impulses, is covered in two types of receptors: the high resolution colour sensing cones, and the monochrome but more light sensitive rods.
-Cones are located in a very narrow area at our central focus, and the rods are located over a broad region on either side of the central focus, with a peak density around 20° off center.
-It is this peak rod density location that makes using "averted vision" affective for seeing faint objects.
+The retina, (Image 1), the part of our eye that converts light into nerve impulses, is covered in two types of receptors: the high-resolution colour-sensing cones, and the monochrome but more light-sensitive rods.
+Cones are located in a very narrow area at our central focus, and the rods are located over a broad region on either side of the central focus, with a peak density around 20 degrees off center (Image 2).
+It is this peak rod density location that makes using "averted vision" effective for seeing faint objects.